benjisho/benjisho-DevOps-Essentials/exercises/ansible-advanced.md

 ## Prerequisites

+- Basic knowledge of Ansible concepts and playbook development
+- Basic knowledge of Ubuntu command-line interface (CLI) and package management (apt).
 - Ansible installed on your Ubuntu machine
-- Basic knowledge of Ansible concepts and playbook development
+- Internet access on the Ubuntu machine for downloading the updates, packeges and roles from Ansible Galaxy.
+- A target environment and access to it (virtual machines or containers, or remote servers) where you can test your Ansible playbooks and roles.

 ## Step 1: Installing Ansible on Ubuntu
 To install Ansible on Ubuntu, you can use the following steps: